Last Updated on

 In the cases where there is a minimum, like with Questwealth Porfolios and BMO Smartfolio, your money won’t be invested until you reach $1,000 in your account.
 You can, however, set up a recurring deposit that’ll get you automatically invested once the balance reaches the threshold.

-It’s no secret that you have the most to gain from investing by starting early.
+The lesson here?
 Open an account and get investing no matter how small the amount.

 Disclaimer: Young & Thrifty has entered into a referral and advertising arrangement with Wealthsimple US, LTD and receives compensation when you open an account or for certain qualifying activity which may include clicking links.
 You will not be charged a fee for this referral and Wealthsimple and Young and Thrifty are not related entities.
 It is a requirement to disclose that we earn these fees and also provide you with the latest Wealthsimple ADV brochure so you can learn more about them before opening an account.

 - The Value of Value Investing - July 3, 2019

 - Qtrade vs. Questrade - May 7, 2019

 - How Can Tax Loss Harvesting Help Your Investment Portfolio? - April 8, 2019